What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 Light = Color

+The color of light affects the way your image looks.
 For example, a candle emits orange light, and ambient light on an overcast day might look a little blue.
 The midday sun’s rays have a blue tint, while tungsten lights produce yellow or red light.

 How Color Temperature Is Measured?